-This course is the laboratory co-requisite for SI101 Introduction to Chemistry.
-Laboratory sessions provide hands-on experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.
-3 hours of lab per week; 1 credit hr.
+This course is the laboratory portion for SI101 Introduction to Chemistry: Theory.
+Laboratory sessions provide handson experiences with chemicals, equipment and instruments, that reinforce and extend concepts presented in lecture.

-- Demonstrate proper conduct in accordance with safety procedures in the lab and use basic chemistry lab equipment. - Apply concepts of chemical reactions and equations to experiments and perform qualitative and quantitative problem-solving. - 3.
-Demonstrate ability to write proper lab reports.
+- Demonstrate proper conduct in accordance with safety procedures in the lab and use of basic chemistry lab equipment. - Apply concepts of chemical reactions and equations to experiments and perform qualitative and quantitative problem-solving.